But God is Faithful!

 I am filled with astonishing gratefulness

 During his lifetime he wrote over 1200 poems.
-In 1923 he sent a batch of poems to William Runyan, a musician serving at Moody Bible Institute in Chicago.
+In 1923, he sent a batch of poems to William Runyan, a musician who served at Moody Bible Institute in Chicago.
 On a trip to Baldwyn, Kansas, Mr. Runyan read the poems.
-One of them so impressed him that he decided to set it to music.
+One of them impressed him so much that he set it to music.

 My income has not been large at any time due to impaired health in the earlier years which has followed me until now.